Pain medicine : the official journal of the American Academy of Pain Medicine

 Review Meta Analysis

-Multimodal, integrative therapies for the self-management of chronic pain symptoms.
+Physically oriented therapies for the self-management of chronic pain symptoms.

-Chronic pain management typically consists of prescription medications or provider-based, behavioral, or interventional procedures which are often ineffective, may be costly, and can be associated with undesirable side effects.
+Chronic pain management typically consists of prescription medications or provider-based, behavioral, or interventional procedures that are often ineffective, may be costly, and can be associated with undesirable side effects.
 Because chronic pain affects the whole person (body, mind, and spirit), patient-centered complementary and integrative medicine (CIM) therapies that acknowledge the patients' roles in their own healing processes have the potential to provide more efficient and comprehensive chronic pain management.
-Active self-care CIM therapies (ACT-CIM) allow for a more diverse, patient-centered treatment of complex symptoms, promote self-management, and are relatively safe and cost-effective.
-To date, there are no systematic reviews examining the full range of ACT-CIM used for chronic pain symptom management. ⋯ This article summarizes the current evidence, quality, and effectiveness of these modalities.
+Active self-care CIM (ACT-CIM) therapies allow for a more diverse, patient-centered treatment of complex symptoms, promote self-management, and are relatively safe and cost-effective.
+To date, there are no systematic reviews examining the full range of ACT-CIM used for chronic pain symptom management. ⋯ This article summarizes the current evidence, quality, efficacy, and safety of these modalities.
 Recommendations and next steps to move this field of research forward are also discussed.
 The entire scope of the review is detailed throughout the current Pain Medicine supplement.